 This is something you’ll want to do close to the end of your baking time.
 For example, if the recipe says to bake for 40-45 minutes, then you could do it at say 38 minutes or so.

 This won’t work the same on every single type of cake.
 Depending on the cake recipe, it’s done when you lightly press the top and it sort of bounces back.
 Don’t be fooled though, sometimes it’s done when it dents in just a little, but it doesn’t have that wobbly or jiggly feeling to it.

 Now, when I’m testing a recipe and I open the oven door, I can tell immediately if the middle of the cake is a little jiggly.
 I know right then that it’s not done, so I’m not going to try and test it.
 Just shut the door carefully and add some more time to your timer if that happens.

-The next tip is for those who have been baking for awhile, or those who have extra sensitive sniffers.
-If you have a really good sense of smell, you can just about tell it’s close by the smell.
+The next tip is for those who have been baking for a while or those who have extra sensitive sniffers.
+If you have a really good sense of smell, you can just about tell it’s close to being done by the smell.

 So here’s the entire process I usually go through when checking for doneness: